 Do you support an important cause or movement?
 If so, make it one of the key focuses of your content marketing.
 Involvement in a nonprofit or charitable cause can make a “boring” business stand out as a vehicle for social improvement and progress.

 Even the simplest of businesses can tap into the power of content marketing for social good.
-In a Moz article, Robin Swire explained how he marketed a car parking business using topics like road safety, drunk driving and parking dangers.
+In an older Moz article, Robin Swire explained how he marketed a car parking business using topics like road safety, drunk driving and parking dangers.

 One of the easiest ways to make your boring business more relatable to a wide audience is to talk about how you’ve helped people.
 If your business provides a service that solves problems, publish a case study explaining how you helped a specific client or customer.

 The key is to focus on the few aspects of your business that are fun, unique or inspiring, instead of the hundreds that are boring.

 Once you start using this approach, you’ll quickly discover that a lot of “remarkable” businesses are actually just as boring as yours.